Precious nuggets

 Clean energy

 At present, the global rare metals market is dominated by China," explains Alexandre Cugerone, who wrote his thesis on the subject.
 Europe is almost totally dependent on Asia, the Americas and Africa.
-The import of metal resources for our 21st century technologies, some with a strong 'green' or 'renewable' connotation , from faraway countries with lax or non-existent environmental rules on exploitation, is particularly paradoxical", deplores the researcher.
+The import of metal resources for our 21st century technologies, some with a strong 'green' or 'renewable' connotation , from faraway countries with lax or non-existent environmental rules for exploitation, is particularly paradoxical", deplores the researcher.

 Mining heaps

-The geologists' aim: to inspire new methods of exploration and eco-responsible recovery of certain waste products from past mining operations.
+The geologists' objective: to inspire new methods of exploration and eco-responsible recovery of certain waste products from past mining operations.
 For these precious metals are not only to be found at the end of the world, but sometimes right under our noses, or almost. " For some rare metals, we know which minerals are the basic carriers, so we know where to look for them," explains Emilien Oliot.
 Where to find them?
 In mining spoil heaps, for example, artificial hills built by accumulating the by-products of mining operations.

 These critical metals are found either in minute quantities, disseminated in base ores such as zinc and copper, or sometimes in hyper-concentrated minerals, smaller than a tenth of a millimeter.
 To better understand the significance of these heaps, the researchers use a culinary analogy.
 "Consider a single cake, with chocolate powder evenly distributed in the cake batter, and chocolate chips.
 In which form is the chocolate easiest for gourmands to retrieve once the cake has been made?
 Chips, of course.
 The principle is the same in our study: it's easier to extract critical metals concentrated in small minerals - our chocolate chips - rather than scattered in the base mineral - the chocolate powder in the cake mass."